keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 2.2.2 =
+= 2.3.0 =
-New option to link thumbnail captions (post titles) to posts in the widget and shortcode.
+This update adds support to get related post with the WordPress REST API.
+This is an opt-in feature that has to be activated with a filter.